MadsBornebusch/PlantFriends/README.md

 # Plant watering ESP8266

+The code is licensed under the GNU General Public License Version 3.

+The PCB is licensed under the Creative Commons Attribution-ShareAlike 4.0 license due to using an [ESP8266 kicad library](https://github.com/jdunmire/kicad-ESP8266) and a particular [soil moisture probe design](https://github.com/acolomitchi/cap-soil-moisture-v2).
 _________

 [![](https://github.com/MadsBornebusch/PlantWateringESP8266/workflows/Plant%20Watering%20ESP8266%20CI/badge.svg)](https://github.com/MadsBornebusch/PlantWateringESP8266/actions?query=branch%3Amaster)

 This is a plant watering ESP8266.

-The code is licensed under the GNU GENERAL PUBLIC LICENSE Version 3 in the LICENSE file.

-The PCB is licensed under the Creative Commons Attribution-ShareAlike 4.0 license due to using an [ESP8266 kicad library](https://github.com/jdunmire/kicad-ESP8266) and a particular [soil moisture probe design](https://github.com/acolomitchi/cap-soil-moisture-v2).
+TODO: Add picture of a plant here

 # PCB

+TODO: Add picture of the PCB here

 ## Pinout when seen from component side: